dowjones/hammer/docs/pages/api.md

 You can use Dow Jones Hammer REST API to perform ad-hoc scans of controlled environments.
 To use it you need to:
 * deploy [CloudFormation API functionality](deployment_cloudformation.html#316-api-functionality) or ensure that [Terraform API module](deployment_terraform.html#3-edit-terraform-configuration-files) is included in `terraform.tf`
 * note down **ApiUrl** output variable of [Terraform](deployment_terraform.html#5-check-terraform-output-variables) / [CloudFormation API stack](deployment_cloudformation.html#3-deploy-cloudformation-stacks-to-the-master-aws-account)
-* [inject](configuredeploy_overview.html#41-access-credentials-storage) Dow Jones Hammer API token to credentials DynamoDB table
+* [inject](configuredeploy_overview.html#41-access-credentials-storage) Dow Jones Hammer API token and Dow Jones Hammer API URL (optional, if you are going to use slack bot for scanning) to credentials DynamoDB table

 ## 2. Request